Diagnosing Thyroid Nodules & Cancers

 Small nodules without suspicious features in people who don’t have risk factors for thyroid cancer may not require biopsy.
 The doctor simply monitors them, which is called watchful waiting.

 If ultrasound reveals a thyroid nodule with suspicious features, doctors at NYU Langone may use ultrasound-guided fine needle aspiration to biopsy the nodule.
 To perform this type of biopsy, a doctor uses a tiny needle attached to a syringe to withdraw a small sample of thyroid tumor cells.
-He or she may also biopsy nearby lymph nodes to determine whether cancer has spread there.
+A biopsy of nearby lymph nodes may also be necessary to determine whether cancer has spread there.
 The doctor uses ultrasound imaging to guide the procedure.

 The thyroid tumor sample is sent to a cytologist, a specialized pathologist who studies cells in a laboratory.
-He or she examines the thyroid nodule cells under a microscope to determine whether they are cancerous and, if they are, what type of cancer a person has.
+The cytologist examines the thyroid nodule cells under a microscope to determine whether they are cancerous and, if they are, what type of cancer a person has.

 Sometimes, the cytologist cannot tell for sure whether a thyroid tumor is cancerous.
 The results are considered indeterminate or suspicious and require further testing.